Finding and Fixing Apostrophe Errors

 The home of the Watsons

-Showing possession with an apostrophe [and often an added s] reduces the word count:
+Showing possession with an apostrophe (and often an added s) simplifies the phrasing:

 Sylvia's hot sports car

 To use the apostrophe to show possession, follow these guidelines:

 When a noun does not end in s, use Apostrophe + S.

 The lollipop belonging to Elena = Elena's lolllipop

 The dictionary owned by the grammar whiz = The grammar whiz's dictionary